water-ghosts/water-ghosts.github.io/_posts/2022-10-30-correlation.markdown

 ---
 layout: post
 title:  "3) Covariance and Correlation"
-date:   2022-10-31 12:14:05 -0700
+date:   2022-10-30 00:14:05 -0700
 categories: jekyll update
 ---

-# Chapter 3: Covariance and Correlation

 In the first few chapters, we focused on how to summarize a single list of numbers, but we often want to summarize data on multiple dimensions and show how they relate to each other.
 For example, we might want to measure both heights and weights, or temperatures and latitudes, and see how one metric is (cor)related to the other.

 I won't try to motivate the whole concept of Correlation from scratch.
 We already have a rough, informal sense of what it should mean: Do increases in one measure correspond to increases in another, or are the two unrelated? `[1, 2, 3]` and `[4, 5, 6]` are correlated in a way that `[1, 2, 3]` and `[8, 1, 5]` are not.
 Ice cream sales are positively correlated with temperature increases, but toothpaste sales are not.
 If you tell me a city's latitude, I can make a decent guess about its average temperature, but not if you give me its longitude.
-You've probably seen a thousand of those Correlation <> Causation graphs,s o I won't belabor that point.
+You've probably seen a thousand graphs illustrating why Correlation isn't Causation, so I won't belabor that point.

 But, mathematically, what exactly is correlation?
 Our goal is to find a useful mathematical way to express this concept and make our intuition more robust.